 Simon E. Fisher

 Simon E. Fisher is director of the Max Planck Institute for Psycholinguistics and Professor of Language and Genetics at the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, the Netherlands.
 Simon obtained his Natural Sciences degree at Trinity Hall, Cambridge University, UK followed by a DPhil at the Genetics Unit of the Biochemistry Department, Oxford University.
 For his postdoctoral research he joined Prof. Anthony Monaco's group at the Wellcome Trust Centre for Human Genetics (WTCHG) in Oxford, and worked on identifying genetic factors that contribute to developmental disorders such as dyslexia and speech and language impairments.
 During this time he and his colleagues discovered FOXP2, the first case of a gene mutated in speech and language impairment.
 In 2002, Simon was awarded with a Royal Society Research Fellowship and became head of his own laboratory at the WTCHG, where he used state-of-the-art methods to uncover how language-related genes influence the brain.
 From 2007-10 Simon was also the Isobel Laing Fellow in Biomedical Sciences at Oriel College, Oxford, where he taught Biochemistry and Medical Genetics.
 In 2010 he was appointed director of a new department specifically devoted to "Language and Genetics" at the Max Planck Institute in Nijmegen.
-Simon is author of more than 95 journal articles, with an h-index of 44.
+Simon is author of more than 105 journal articles.
+According to Google Scholar, he has a current h-index of 49, and his work has received over 12,000 citations to date.
 An elected fellow of the Society of Biology, awards include the Francis Crick Prize Lecture, and the Eric Kandel Young Neuroscientists Prize.